uboslinux/ubos-website/content/_index.md

 that can run Linux.
 UBOS automates much of the administration, so you can get on with life.

 Want to use Nextcloud instead of Dropbox?
 Shaarli instead of delicious?
-An RSS reader or an Internet-of-Things app?
+An RSS reader or discussion forum?
 UBOS makes installation and maintenance easy and quick.